andreabellavia/main/papers.markdown

 ---
 layout: page
-title: papers
+title: other
-permalink: /papers/
+permalink: /other/
 ---

-Currently empty
+test page